wiseman-timelord/Chat-Gradio-Gguf/README.md

 - The "Configuration" page - for configuration of, models and hardware, and relevant components, as well as ui customization...
 ![preview_image](media/configuration_page.jpg)

-- The "Installation" Processes for Ubuntu Linux installation...
+- The "Installation" Processes for Ubuntu Linux installation (outdated)...
 ```
 ================================================================================
     Chat-Gradio-Gguf: Installation